Developing mutually beneficial relationships leads to a win-win partnership

 While the opportunity to utilize the top athletic facilities at local colleges for outside competition is clearly advantageous, it isn’t as easy as unlocking the gate to the community park and rolling the ball out.
 Therefore, it is imperative for local CVBs and DMOs to establish and develop trusting relationships with local institutions.

-MUTUALLY BENEFICIAL RELATIONSHIPS
+MUTUALLY BENEFICIAL RELATIONSHIPS AND PARTNERSHIPS